robmuh/robmuh.github.com/_posts/2014-08-17-scratch-misses-itch.markdown

 ### Conclusion

-Start with Python and never leave it.
+Start with Python.
+Simple code is not hard.
 Supplement with Scratch and languages like it but only if it does not slow them down in learning a real language.
 If during the first month you identify students that really hate Python or just can't learn to match a parenthesis or